FrancoSpeziali/db-mongoose-schemas/README.md

 Test your application using your API testing tool.

+## Task 13 - Get all users with GET /user/list

+1. Create an endpoint inside `server.js`.
+It should:
+   - listen for a `GET` request (we want to receive data)
+   - use the path `/user/list`
+   - don't forget `response.send()`

+   > Bonus: Use Express routing instead to create a Route for `/user`

+2. Inside the handler for the `/user/list` endpoint, use the method `User.find()` to get all the users saved in the database
+   - `User.find()` returns a `Promise` so treat it as such
+   - Return the results to the user

-## Task 13 (optional) - Build a frontend to make these requests
+## Task 14 (optional) - Build a frontend for the POST /user/register request

-Build a frontend which will make the `POST` request you were previously testing with your API testing tool.
+Build a frontend which will make the `POST` requests you were previously testing with your API testing tool.

 1. The frontend should consist of a `<form>`, which will take the following details: